 - Finally, click on OK.

 After restarting Excel, your Excel animations will turn off from this point.
 Now you should flexibly open large Excel files without crashing if it were caused by memory issues from Excel animations.

 3. Exploring File Details and Contents

-Opening large Excel files may sometimes crash because in a larger file chances are higher for bugs to interrupt the programs.
+Opening large Excel files may sometimes crash because, in a larger file, the chances are higher for bugs to interrupt the programs.
 Below are the options that have been reported to cause bugs which in turn freeze and crash Excel sometimes.
 Although the Microsoft team is working on the problems to fix these problems, this may still cause issues in your programs especially if it is not updated.
 Excel freezing and crashing may be caused by:

 - A high number of hidden or zero height or width objects

 - An uneven number of elements in arguments in formula references